Sergie-AGA/frontend-libraries-explorer/README.md

 # Frontend Libraries Explorer

 This project aims to be a full-stack application that explores different web dev libraries.
 This is part of a larger Web Dev Explorer series of repositories.
-The frontend uses mainly Next JS with Tailwind and Typescript, but projects inside it may use a range of different technologies.
+The frontend uses mainly Next JS (page directory) with Tailwind and Typescript, but projects inside it may use a range of different technologies.
 The backend primarily uses Node JS with Typescript, but specific technologies may vary.
 The backend will rely on the API folder within Next JS

 ## Projects